2020 Yearly Outline

 Refining Phase (November 17th – April 18th)

-22 Weeks/2 benchmark weeks + 5 four-week cycles (April – August)
+22 Weeks/2 benchmark weeks + 5 four-week cycles

-The Refining Phase is an opportunity to take a step back to refine our technique and work towards new skills.
-It’s easy to get caught up in competition and PRs, but we’re all in this for the long haul – we want to be functional as we age well into our older years.
-In order to make that happen, significant time must be spent developing our technique and making sure we are moving well before adding load or intensity.
+The Refining Phase is an opportunity to build our aerobic base while we take a step back to refine our technique and work toward new skills.
+It’s easy to get caught up in competition and PRs, but we’re in this for the long haul – we want to be functional as we age well into our older years.
+In order to make that happen, significant time must be spent developing our oxidative energy system and making sure we are moving well before adding load or intensity.
 This takes time, and with our ultra-busy schedules we are often short on that precious resource.
 The bulk of our hour will still be filled with well-rounded GPP workouts including a variety of skills, time domains, and loading, and we’ll continue to test one benchmark workout per week throughout the Refining Phase.